PoCInnovation/Pool2023/Software/day04/2 - Docker/README.md

 #  https://docs.docker.com/get-started/
 ```

-## Step 01 - Dockerfile
+## Step 1 - Dockerfile

 Dockerfile is the first piece to containerize your application.<br>
 The purpose is to create an image of your application to make it easily
-deployable.
+deployable 😃

-This will help you to do not install the application directly on the
+This will help you to avoid installing the application directly on the
-computer nor having dependencies issues.<br>
+computer and having dependencies issues.<br>
-With an image, you can not have any problem, it's self deployable and
+With an image, you can't have any of these problems, it's self deployable and
 everything is already installed in it, you just have to run it with
 `docker run <image>`.

-Let's create an image of the API you made yesterday.
+Let's create an image of the API you made yesterday 🚀

 First, in your pool repository, in the folder `day04`, create a folder `docker`.